Laika Come Home

-Laika Come Home is a remix album by British virtual band Gorillaz, released in July 2002.
+Laika Come Home is a remix album by a British virtual band Gorillaz, released in July 2002.
 Unlike a typical remix album, it is done by just one group, Spacemonkeyz.
 It contains most of the songs from Gorillaz' first album, Gorillaz, but remixed in dub and reggae style.
 The album features Terry Hall, U Brown, Earl Sixteen and 2-D. One single, "Lil' Dub Chefin'", was released from the album on 22 July 2002, with moderate success.
 The limited edition was packed in digipak, featuring two hidden tracks.
 In 2004, the album was packaged with 2001's Gorillaz in a box set as part of EMI's "2CD Originals" collection.
 The album's title is a reference to Laika, the Soviet space dog, and the film Lassie Come Home.
 The album contains mixes of every song on the original album except "Double Bass", "Latin Simone (¿Que Pasa Contigo?)", and "Rock the House".